 When the Heck Do You Calibrate These Things?

 So you are a proud owner of some fiber optic test equipment.
 It may be an OTDR, fusion splicer or PM & LS set.
 One of those magic questions is when the heck do you calibrate these things?
-Well there are several factors in play with this question so let’s take a journey down the road into
+Well there are several factors in play with this question so let’s take a journey down the road into the realm

 You Need to Have Maintenance and Calibration Conducted on both Your Splicer and Cleaver!

 In the world of fiber optic calibration and maintenance, one of the most popular items to be serviced is the fusion splicer.
 Hands down what most would call one of the most important and used pieces of equipment in the fiber optic world.
-This tool
+This tool literally

 There are three basic steps to identifying loss events and restoring a fiber link.